-Your friendly bartender made his usual stop late last night after work… his Friday night spot where he likes to unwind from his busiest night of the week… where a friend of his pours very late and does it with gusto.
-Yes, where I’m at that hour almost dead on my feet and ready to slip into occupational coma (I know, I know, pass me a shawl and a rocking chair!) this guy’s still pretty fresh and still going strong.
-Even though a one hour drive awaits him after closing.
-Which I find amazing.
+Your friendly bartender made his usual stop late last night after work… his Friday night spot where he likes to unwind from his busiest night of the week… where a friend of his pours late and does it with gusto.
+Yes, while I’m at that hour dead on my feet and ready to slip into occupational coma (I know, I know, pass me a shawl and a rocking chair!) this guy’s still pretty fresh and still going strong.
+Even though a one hour drive awaits him after closing, which I find amazing.
 And commendable.
 Though I will say that late night tippers as a rule, especially bartender tippers, make his late night vigil more than worthwhile.
 He’s not Mother Teresa!!

-And so speaking of late night visits from off duty bartenders, I was joined last night by a mini legend from our ranks.
-His name is Tommy.
-Tommy’s, as the saying goes, tough as nails, he reminds me of James Gandolfini, and he has this way of speaking that just makes me smile. (“These Wall Street guys are like bananas, they never just come in twos they come in freakin’ bunches!”)
+And so speaking of late night visits from off duty bartenders, I was joined last night by a mini legend from our ranks whose name is Tommy.
+Tommy’s, as the saying goes, as tough as nails.
+In fact he reminds me of James Gandolfini a lot, and he has this way of speaking that just makes me smile. (“These Wall Street humps are like bananas, they never just come in twos they come in bunches!”)
 He’s also a really good guy, this Tommy, a longtime friend who would do for you just about anything.
 So between Tommy and me and the guy behind the bar it wasn’t too long before war stories started to emerge… you know, our shop talk.
 I had a story, Tommy had a story, our friend behind the bar had another, and on it went til at least three thirty in the morning.
 And I loved every minute of it.
 But it also got me to thinking when I sat down to write this morning.
 And here’s what I thought…

-Starting with the premise that you often hear about bartenders being great story tellers, which in many cases is true I guess but not because they’re bartenders (it’s not any pre-requisite for the job like med students taking their Orals!), if you take that premise to its lofty end, wouldn’t a chance to showcase that gift be interesting?
+Starting with the premise that you often hear about bartenders being great story tellers, which in many cases is true I guess but not because they’re bartenders, if you take that premise to its lofty end wouldn’t a chance to showcase that gift be interesting?
 As in a TV show?
 Well here’s what made me think that maybe it would.

 There used to be a show in the 80’s and 90’s called “The Sportswriters on TV”, which I watched with regularity and couldn’t get enough of.
 It was just four guys sitting around a big round table like Charlie Rose”s “this table” (which Charlie pronounces as though it were the sacred Rosetta Stone), and the background was also like Charlie Rose’s, a no-nonsense, black as night non-light, with cigar smoke spiraling from ash trays suggestive of a poker game.
 And what I really liked about watching this show was the men never looked at the camera or sought its red light, they just talked to each other.
 And you as the viewer were eavesdropping on these experts.
 The usual four experts at the table were Bill Jaus, Bill Gleason, Ben Bently and the celebrated Rick Telander, all I think out of Chicago which was where the show was shot.
 And the thing was a hit!